ENGL 1200: Introduction to Literature

 - Develop independent, informed literary analysis

-- Write literary essays under time restrictions
+- Produce clear and effective writing under time restrictions

 - Use literary terminology appropriately